sunlao/py_sudoku_solver/docs/llm_spec/4-‐-Product-Spec.md

 #### Static info

-- List of actors with attributes and the associated cell id's for RBC acttors
+- List of actors with attributes and the associated cell id's for RBC actors

 ### Game